scipr-lab/libsnark/README.md

 library RPM dependencies are then:
 `boost-static glibc-static gmp-static libstdc++-static openssl-static zlib-static boost-devel glibc-devel gmp-devel gmp-devel libstdc++-devel openssl-devel openssl-devel`.

+To build *and install* the libsnark library:

+    $ make install PREFIX=/install/path

+This will install `libsnark.so` into `/install/path/lib`; so your application should be linked using `-L/install/path/lib -lsnark`.
+It also installs the requisite headers into `/install/path/include`; so your application should be compiled using `-I/install/path/include`.

+In addition, unless you use `NO_SUPERCOP=1`, `libsupercop.a` will be installed and should be linked in using `-lsupercop`.
+Likewise, if you use the default `CURVE=BN128`, `libzm.a` will be installed and should be linked in using `-lzm`.

 ### Building on Windows using Cygwin